alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 Google isn't the only team interested in efficiencies.
 In 2018, a group of researchers and industry professionals published the polemical work "Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations" that outlined how software companies can optimize delivery performance.

-In short, the research identified several important qualities for successful engineering teams:
+In short, the research identified several important practices of successful engineering teams:

 - building quality in
 - having frequent releases and short-lived branches